chriszarate/grunt-load-options/README.md

 };
 ```

 That’s it!
-That’s your entire Gruntfile, forever.
+That’s your entire Gruntfile, forever, for every project.

 ### Plugin options